nublalatheef759/nanoglobin/README.md

 ## Known issues

 **Thresholds**
-- `cutesv_min_support: 3` is known-wrong (38 false positives at ~1000×) and kept
-  only until the fraction-of-depth work lands.
-- Threshold should be a fraction of median depth; currently a fixed count.
+- `cutesv_min_support` is a fixed count (25, = 2.5% of ~1000×, calibrated on the
+  wild-type null control).
+Should be a fraction of median depth: 25 reads is 2.7% of depth at 930× but 83% at 30×, and het variants sit at ~40%, so a fixed count silently misses carriers below ~60×.

 **Callers**
 - CuteSV reports `./.` even with `--genotype` and the index present (DV counted,